thebigcrafter/KygekTagsShop/README.md

 # Features

 - EconomyAPI support for tags prices
+    - Shows warning if EconomyAPI plugin is not installed or enabled (Can be disabled in `config.yml`)
 - Compatible with PureChat
 - Unlimited tags
 - Forms to buy and sell tags